 The senior club is established as one of the top county clubs, at present running four Saturday league sides and two Sunday sides.
 The Club celebrated its centenary in 2005 and has since enjoyed significant success both on and off the field.
 The 1st XI finished 2nd in Division 1A of the South Nottinghamshire Cricket League in that year and followed that up with victory in the Popkess Cup in 2007.
 In 2008 the 1st XI took this on a stage further by winning Division 1A and achieving promotion to the NCB Premier League or the first time.
 It also retained the Popkess Cup and was successful in the Champion of Champions match before capping the season off by winning the SNCL Fair Play Award.

 The club also boasts an excellent youth set-up providing matches, practise and coaching for boys and girls aged from 7 to 19.
 In 2019, our Women & Girls section was re-formed and will be playing in the East Midland Softball League in 2021.
 The Club is Clubmark Accredited.

 The continuing improvement throughout the club’s history is testimony to the efforts of a hardworking Committee, a good supporting band of ladies and a number of stalwarts past and present, including the Clarke family, Bill Evans, Michael Hammond, Geoff Gooch and Michael Dandy.
-Honorary Life Members are M Dandy, MJ Hammond, J Mangham, I Murray, Mrs S Dandy, Mrs A Clarke, M Evans, R Kitching, D Williams, P Chambers, K Sperry, J Birkin, M Aplin, N Allcoat and Mrs E Allcoat from the club.
+Honorary Life Members are M Dandy, MJ Hammond, J Mangham, I Murray, Mrs S Dandy, Mrs A Clarke, M Evans, R Kitching, D Williams, K Sperry, J Birkin, M Aplin, N Allcoat and Mrs E Allcoat from the club.